Ivar Aasen: Career

-Aasen composed poems and plays in the composite dialect to show how it should be used; one of these dramas, The Heir (1855), was frequently acted, and may be considered as the pioneer of all the abundant dialect-literature of the last half-century of the 1800s, from Vinje to Garborg.
+Aasen composed poems and plays in the composite dialect to show how it should be used.
+One of these dramas, The Heir (1855), was frequently acted, and may be considered as the pioneer of dialectal literature of the second half of the 19th century, from Vinje to Garborg.
 In 1856, he published Norske Ordsprog, a treatise on Norwegian proverbs.
 Aasen continuously enlarged and improved his grammars and his dictionary.
 He lived very quietly in lodgings in Oslo (then Christiania), surrounded by his books and shrinking from publicity, but his name grew into wide political favour as his ideas about the language of the peasants became more and more the watch-word of the popular party.
 In 1864, he published his definitive grammar of Nynorsk and in 1873 he published the definitive dictionary.